Cumulativity

 In later work, Krifka has generalized the notion to n-ary predicates, based on the phenomenon of cumulative quantification.
 For example, the two following sentences appear to be equivalent:

 John ate an apple and Mary ate a pear.

-John and Mary ate an apple and a pear.
+John and Mary both ate both a pear and an apple.

 This shows that the relation "eat" is cumulative.
 In general, an n-ary predicate R is cumulative if and only if the following holds: